Nils-nonline/deep-learning/README.md

 ## Activation Functions

 ### 'sigmoid'
 The sigmoid activation function.
-Most commonly used in MLPs
+Most commonly used in MLPs.
+You can use the temperature argument of the perceptron to change its appearance.
+The lower the temperature the more similar it is to a heaviside function.
+The higher the temperature the smoother it is.

 <img src="./images/sigmoid.png" alt="Graph of the Sigmoid function" height="200">